 Economic Calendar and Catalysts

-The following high-impact events are the primary volatility drivers for the active window (all times in UTC):
+The following high-impact events are expected to drive volatility and potentially alter the technical structure of the pair (all times in UTC):

 Outlook